re-data/re-data/README.md

   - visualize
   - find anomalies in those

-re_data works strictly inside your data warehouse (it's implemented in large part as dbt package) - and is doing transformations on your tables in your data warehouse.
+re_data works strictly inside your data warehouse (it's implemented in large part as a dbt package) - and is doing transformations on your tables in your data warehouse.

 # Getting started